 Perceived website speed This is not an existential speed but it only exists in the mind of the user.
-A fast website can look slow and a slow web site can look fast with some clever changes.
-A classic example of this is placing of the <script> tag in the html file.
-Paced it before the “body” tag and then it will be loaded before “body” part begins to execute and place it in the end and website structure will load first and then the functionality.
+A fast website can look slow and a slow website can look fast with some clever changes.
+A classic example of this is placing the <script> tag in the HTML file.
+Paced it before the “body” tag and then it will be loaded before the “body” part begins to execute and place it in the end and the website structure will load first and then the functionality.

 After taking care of speed let’s take care of optimizing the code now.

-Majority of developers have hard time with CSS.
-They spend more time tinkering with it then they spend on any other part of the website.
+Majority of developers have a hard time with CSS.
+They spend more time tinkering with it than they spend on any other part of the website.
 Unused CSS code only adds bytes to your website size.
-So, if you want to optimize then CSS is the good place to start.
+So, if you want to optimize then CSS is a good place to start.